Professor-G/MicroLIA/README.md

 ```
 <img src="https://user-images.githubusercontent.com/19847448/133037904-dced6505-af02-49bf-a6be-44c907716a21.png">

 This function will output a FITS file titled ‘lightcurves’ that will contain the photometry for your simulated classes, sorted by ID number and class.
 It will also save two text files with labeled classes.
-The file titled ‘all_features’ contains the class label and the ID number corresponding to each light curve in the FITS file, followed by the statistical metrics that were computed, while the other titled ‘pca_features’ contains the class label, the ID, and the correspoinding principal components.
-When a training set is created both the Random Forest and Neural Network classifier will be tested, including with and without PCA -- this will allow you to determine what kind of model would perform best given your survey conditions.
+The file titled ‘all_features’ contains the class label and the ID number corresponding to each lightcurve in the FITS file, followed by the statistical metrics that were computed, while the other titled ‘pca_features’ contains the class label, the ID, and the corresponding principal components.
+When a training set is created both the Random Forest and Neural Network classifiers will be tested, including with and without PCA -- this will allow you to determine what kind of model would perform best given your survey conditions.
+The output will be as follows:

 <img src="https://user-images.githubusercontent.com/19847448/133038459-aa422912-9a01-4e05-af92-fd2abb418fb7.png">